 - Extreme weather conditions such as heat, storms and bushfires

 Physical and mental fatigue can cause momentary loss of concentration, impair clear thinking and can impact the ability to concentrate.
-These conditions can be amplified when coupled with the other impacts of the season:
+These conditions can be amplified when coupled with the other impacts of the season, including:

-- Safety inductions and onboarding of new staff can be rushed due to time pressures on managers and supervisors, leaving new team members confused or unaware of key safety and workplace policies for your business.
+- Safety inductions of new staff can be rushed due to time pressures

-- Being caught in a storm or bushfire emergency – or driving during either can lead to serious physical injury or fatality.
+- Driving during a storm or bushfire can lead to serious physical injury or fatality

 How to protect yourself and maintain a safe work environment:

-Identifying the increased risks to workplace safety and understanding the impacts to your employees and business is only the first step in maintaining a safe work environment over the Christmas period.
-Checks and balances now need to be put in place to ensure your workplace minimises the impact associated with them: Look out for signs of fatigue – ensure your employees are taking their allocated breaks during their shifts.
+The first step is to identify the increased risks to workplace safety and understand the impacts to your employees and business.
+This will help to maintain a safe work environment over the Christmas period.
+Checks can be put in place to ensure your workplace minimises the impact associated with them, including:

-- Look out for signs of fatigue – ensure your employees are taking their allocated breaks during their shifts.
+- Look out for signs of fatigue – ensure your employees take their breaks

-- Check in with your staff regularly – ensure no corners are being cut and they can handle the expectations of them over this period.
+- Check in with your staff & ensure they can handle the expectations of them

-- Ensure all new staff (whether fulltime or casual) are onboarded and receive a proper induction – for information on this, see our blog on onboarding here.
+- Ensure all new staff receive a proper induction (for more info, see our blog here)

-- Teach workers the impact extreme heat can have on their health and what to do in hot, stormy or bushfire conditions – Have a policy in place for when these occur.
+- Teach workers about what the impact of extreme heat can have on their health

 The festive season is a time for celebration with family and friends.
 Having the right procedures and policies in place and maintaining a safe work environment ensures you and your employees can enjoy it with their loved ones.

-To implement a system that assists with managing these aspects of safety in your business, book an obligation free demo with dita Solutions.
+To implement a system that assists with managing these aspects of safety, book an obligation free demo with dita Solutions.